Behavior Driven Design

 Evolution

-A tension exists who is in charge to write the acceptance tests.
+A tension exists who is in charge of writing the acceptance tests.
 Experts initially advocated that the product owner or the business analysts should write the tests to validate the work of the development team.
 Solutions such as Gherkin and Fitnesse were developed to support this approach.

 Refactoring and clean code principles shall permeate a modern software development approach.
 Avoid archaic solutions requiring expensive manual activities.